Leandrinho (footballer, born 1993)

-Leandro Cordeiro de Lima Silva (born 25 September 1993), commonly known as Leandrinho, is a Brazilian footballer who plays as a central midfielder for Portuguese club Mafra.
+Leandro Cordeiro de Lima Silva (born 25 September 1993), commonly known as Leandrinho, is a Brazilian footballer who plays for Emirates as a defensive midfielder.

 Club career

 Santos

 Born in Espinosa, Minas Gerais, Leandrinho joined Santos FC's youth system in 2010, aged 16.
 He made his first team debut on 5 August 2012, in a 0–3 away loss against Naútico for the Série A championship.

 Leandrinho was later praised by manager Muricy Ramalho due to his performances, but was demoted to the under-20s, helping the side to win the category's Campeonato Paulista.
 He scored his first professional goal on 10 July 2013, netting his side's only in a 1–1 home draw against CRAC, for that year's Copa do Brasil.

 On 16 August 2013, after being definitely promoted to the main squad by manager Claudinei Oliveira, Leandrinho renewed his link with Santos until December 2017, being also a regular during the campaign, appearing in 21 matches.
 He eventually lost his space in 2014, contributing with only eight league matches.

 After appearing in even less matches in 2015, Leandrinho was about to go out on loan to Oeste on 3 June 2016, until December.
 The move later fell through, after both parts failed to agree terms.